-For contracts entered into on or after 17 December 2009, the position is governed by Regulation (EC) 593/2008 of 17 June 2008 ("Rome I").
-For contracts entered into prior to that date, the relevant law is the Contracts (Applicable Law) Act 1990, which enacted the Rome Convention on the law applicable to contractual obligations ("Rome Convention") in England and Wales.
+For contracts entered into between 1 April 1991 and 16 December 2009, the relevant law is the Contracts (Applicable Law) Act 1990, which enacted the Rome Convention on the law applicable to contractual obligations (80/034/EEC) ("Rome Convention") in England and Wales.
+For contracts entered into on or after 17 December 2009, the position is governed by Regulation 593/2008/EC of 17 June 2008 ("Rome I").

 The Rome Convention states that, absent an express choice of law, the applicable law of a contract will be that of the country with which it has the closest connection.
 There is a presumption that this will be the country where the party who is to effect the performance of the contract has his habitual residence (if an individual) or its central administration (if a corporate entity).
 However, if the contract is entered into in the course of that party's trade or profession, the country with the closest connection is the country in which the party's principal place of business is situated.
 Where, under the terms of the contract, the performance is to be effected through a place of business other than the principal place of business, it is the country in which that other place of business is situated.
-Note that certain classes of contracts fall outside the scope of the Rome Convention.

-Under Rome I, the position is largely the same, save that the presumption in favour of the law of the place where the party effecting performance has his habitual residence is a fixed rule, which may be displaced if the contract falls into one of several defined classes (for which specific rules apply) or if the contract is manifestly more closely connected with the law of a different country (in which case the law of that country is the applicable law)
+These presumptions will not apply if it is clear from the circumstances as a whole that the contract is more closely connected with another country.
+It should also be noted that certain classes of contracts fall outside the scope of the Rome Convention.
+Under Rome I, the position is largely the same, save that the presumption in favour of the law of the place where the party effecting performance has his habitual residence is a fixed rule.

-or if it is sufficiently certain from the terms or circumstances of the contract which law the parties chose to apply (in which case that law will be the applicable law).
+This fixed rule may be displaced if the contract falls into one of several defined classes (for which specific rules apply) or if the contract is manifestly more closely connected with the law of a different country (in which case the law of that country is the applicable law) or if it is sufficiently certain from the terms or circumstances of the contract which law the parties chose to apply (in which case that law will be the applicable law).

 For those types of contract which fall outside the scope of the Rome Convention or Rome I, the applicable law will be decided by reference to English common law principles.
 Those principles seek first to determine which law the parties intended to govern the contract.
-If no such intention can be established, the applicable law of the contract is that with which the contract has its closest and most real connection.
-In deciding this, the English courts will consider which law the ordinary businessman would have intended to apply, rather than applying the principles set out in the Rome Convention or Rome I.
+If no such intention can be established, the applicable law of the contract is that with which the contract has its closest and most real connection, in light of all the material circumstances.
+In deciding this, the English courts will consider which law the ordinary businessman would have intended to apply.